-PID or pelvic inflammatory disease is an ascending infection that affects the uterus, ovaries fallopian tubes and abdomen in women.
-It affects about 1.5 percent of women in their child bearing age yearly.
+PID or pelvic inflammatory disease is an ascending infection that affects the uterus, ovaries, fallopian tubes and abdomen in women.
+It affects many women in their child bearing age each year.

-More than 90 percent of women with PID is caused by gonorrhea and chlamydia infections.
+Gonorrhea and chlamydia are common causes of PID (recent studies suggest around half of women diagnosed with acute PID test positive for either).
 Women that show no symptoms of gonorrhea and chlamydia infection may also develop PID.
-Also, Bacterial vaginosis (BV) can cause PID in women.
+Also, Bacterial vaginosis (BV) is associated with PID, and other bacteria can also be involved.

 PID occurs only in women.
 This is because men do not have uterus, ovaries or fallopian tubes.
 The infection ascends from the vagina through the cervix to the uterus and then through the fallopian tubes to the abdomen.